 Retiring in Georgia

-This article will take you through the main things you need to consider if you are retiring in Georgia.
+Discover the main things you need to consider if you are retiring in Georgia, including the best places to retire and the pros and cons.

 • Affordable living: Georgia's cost of living is generally lower than the national average, which makes it an attractive destination for retirees on a fixed income.
 Housing, healthcare, and other daily expenses are more affordable in Georgia than in many other states.